-Feedback from our member organisations suggest that network groups have found that there networks have engaged more and new colleagues, and site the following reasons:
+Feedback from our member organisations suggests that network groups have found their networks have engaged more and new colleagues, and cite the following reasons:

-- Doing activities virtually makes engagement more accessible to new members who wouldn’t usually attend a in-person networking event
+- Doing activities virtually makes engagement more accessible to new members who wouldn’t usually attend an in-person networking event

 - A greater number of allies have joined wanting to understand more about how to be inclusive regarding ethnic diversity